beratbosnak/Libft/README.md

     ```
 ---

+## 🧪 Testing

+To ensure the robustness and correctness of all functions, especially for edge cases, the project was rigorously validated.
+For this purpose, I used the comprehensive `libftTester` created by [Tripouille](https://github.com/Tripouille/libftTester).
+My implementation successfully passes all tests.

+---

 ## 📚 Function Reference

 This library includes the mandatory functions as required by the project.
 The functions are grouped by category for clarity.

+**Note on Memory Management:** Functions that return a new string, substring, or an array of strings allocate the necessary memory with `malloc`.
+The caller is responsible for freeing this memory to prevent leaks.

 | Category      | Function      | Description                                                    |
 | :------------ | :------------ | :------------------------------------------------------------- |